GoogleChrome/OriginTrials/ship-as-trial.md

 Similarly, if you need to know in the browser process whether a feature should be enabled, then you will have to either have the renderer inform it at runtime, or else just assume that it's always enabled, and gate access to the feature from the renderer.

 ### Testing
 If you want to test your code's interactions with the framework, you'll need to generate some tokens of your own.
-There is a script in /tools/ to help you do that:
+To generate your own tokens, use [/tools/origin_trials/generate_token.py](https://code.google.com/p/chromium/codesearch#chromium/src/tools/origin_trials/generate_token.py).
 You can generate signed tokens for localhost, or for 127.0.0.1, or for any origin that you need to help you test.

 All of this may change, as we respond to your feedback about the framework itself.
 Please let us know how it works, and what's missing!